NoteDance/Note/README.md

 # Neural network:
-**The neuralnetwork package in Note has models that can be trained in parallel on Note, such as ConvNeXt, EfficientNetV2, EfficientNet, etc. Currently, the performance of Note’s parallel training has not been sufficiently tested, if you want you can use the models in the neuralnetwork package to test Note’s parallel training performance.**
+**The neuralnetwork package in Note has models that can be trained in parallel on Note, such as ConvNeXt, EfficientNetV2, EfficientNet, etc.**

 https://github.com/NoteDance/Note/tree/Note-7.0/Note/nn/neuralnetwork